-- a.
-Approximately how many cases have you presided over that have gone to verdict or judgment? - i.
+a.
+Approximately how many cases have you presided over that have gone to verdict or judgment?
+I have presided over one civil case that went to verdict after a jury trial. i.
 Of these cases, approximately what percent were:

+jury trials:

-jury trials: \\\\% bench trials: \\\\%
+100% bench trials:

-ii.
+0% ii.
 Of these cases, approximately what percent were: